chairswithlegs/wallnut/README.md

 	CONNECTION_STRING=THE CONNECTION STRING FOR YOUR DATABASE
 	JWT_KEY=YOUR SECRET KEY

 You may also want to set *NODE_ENV* to *development* for enhanced error logging and application life-cycle alerts.

+Finally, you will need to create a site admin account.
+You can do this by running executing the following command:

+	npm run create-user -- --username <USERNAME> --password <PASSWORD>

 ### Running Wallnut